2000222/2000222/README.md

 - ⚡ Fun fact: ...
 -->

 - :speak_no_evil: Studying Automation and Artificial Intelligence.
-(Master over & 25 UTokyo PhD.)
+(Master Over & 25 UTokyo PhD.)
-- 🌱 Computer Vision and Robotics Lover & Researcher.
+- 🌱 Computer Vision and Robotics :robot Lover & Researcher.
 - ✨ Welcome for cooperation with new ideas on AI projects.
 - 😄 Enjoy doing scientific research in a beautiful city & university.
 - :purple_heart: Improving everyday and create a fantastic future!